Skip to main content

 The Decisive Factor Program Structure

-The most significant factor in determining the privacy of your is whether the program is an integrated part of your employer-sponsored health plan or a standalone offering.
+The most significant factor in determining the privacy of your wellness data is whether the program is an integrated part of your employer-sponsored health plan or a standalone offering.
 This distinction is the primary determinant of whether HIPAA’s protections are triggered.

 • Wellness Programs as Part of a Group Health Plan ∞ When a wellness program is offered as a benefit of your group health plan, the data collected is considered Protected Health Information (PHI) under HIPAA.
 This means the wellness vendor is acting as a “business associate” of the health plan.
 A legally binding business associate agreement is required, which contractually obligates the vendor to protect your PHI in accordance with HIPAA’s privacy and security rules.
 Your employer’s access to this PHI is highly restricted and generally limited to summary health information that is de-identified.